Last updated July 7, 2023

 - Registration.
-To become a Registered User, you need to provide data including your name, email address and a password.
+To become a Registered User, you need to provide certain personal identifiers, such as your name, email address and a password.
 At the time of registration we may ask for other types of data about you, some of which will be “required” and other that will be optional, but relevant to the Services.
 It’s your choice whether to include sensitive information on your profile and to make that sensitive information public.
 Please do not post or add personal data to your profile that you would not want to be publicly available.

 - Posting Content.
 We collect personal data from Registered Users when you provide, post or upload it to our Services, such as when you fill out a form, respond to a survey, like or follow or post “content” or links to the Service.